EQDiet/EQDietDownloader/README.md

 Welcome to EQDiet Downloader version 1.0.
 Hope you enjoy using our app!
 You can visit our website [here](https://eqdiet.weebly.com)

 #### Atention!
 This is not EQDiet app, this is an external app that downloads EQDiet app.
-If you want EQDiet App, visit our website [here](https://eqdiet.weebly.com/downloads.html) or our Github repositories [here](https://github.com/EQDiet).
+If you want EQDiet App, visit our website [here](https://eqdiet.weebly.com/downloads.html) or our GitHub repositories [here](https://github.com/EQDiet).

 We have recently released new product pages.
 You can see EQDiet Downloader's one at [this link](https://eqdiet.weebly.com/eqdiet-downloader.html)